 Practical instruction is stressed, while laying a solid Biblical and theological foundation for effective ministry to both teens and their families.
 Students are involved in a variety of hands-on Student Ministry opportunities during their four year program.
 Elective courses for students in the Youth Ministry track address such subjects as Teens in Crisis, Global Youth Ministry, and Urban Youth Ministry.
 The Youth Ministry track is built on the B.A.

 (Ministry) core, plus the following courses:

-General Education Adolescent Psychology Denominational History & Polity Introduction to Counselling Credits 3 1.5 3 Ministry Church Health, Growth & Leadership Introduction to Compassion Ministry Introduction to Youth Ministry Models & Theology of Youth Ministry Pastoral Ministry Youth Ministry electives Credits 3 3 3 3 6
+Adolescent Psychology Denominational History & Polity Introduction to Counselling 3 1.5 3 Ministry Church Health, Growth & Leadership Introduction to Compassion Ministry Introduction to Youth Ministry Models & Theology of Youth Ministry Credits 3 3 3 3